gmc-code/PC-Python/docs/turtle/turtle_shapes_module.rst

 | The arguments are described under the heading: Args.
 | Consider the string: ``length (int, optional): side lengths.
 Defaults to 50.``
 | The name of the argument is followed by its type in brackets along with "optional" if a default value has been given.
 A short description of the argument follows.
 Any default values are stated.
+| None of the functions below return values, so there is no need for a Return section in the doc strings.

 ----